 VPTA - Violation of Promise to Appear - Issued to individuals who were issued a citation and failed to appear to answer to the Traffic Violation;

-FTA - Fail to Appear on complaints filed against individuals who did not appear to answer to Class C Misdemeanor charges;
+FTA - Fail to Appear on complaints filed against individuals who did not appear to answer to other Class C Misdemeanor charges;

 Capias Profine - Issued to individuals who have failed to honor their payout agreements.